As most patients are well aware, good nutrition and a balanced diet are important components of overall health.

-What may surprise people with back problems is that diet, nutrition and maintaining a healthy weight also play a major role in the back - including preventing many problems and healing from injuries.
+What may surprise people with back problems is that diet, exercise, and maintaining a healthy weight also play a major role specific to back health—including the prevention of many problems and improved healing.

 Choosing the Right Foods for Optimal Nutrition

-While a healthy diet calls for many vitamins and nutrients, this partial list highlights a number of healthy choices that can be directly beneficial for helping back patients.
+Eating a balanced diet with the right amount and variety of vitamins and nutrients can reduce back problems by nourishing the bones, muscles, discs and other structures in the spine.
+While a healthy diet calls for many vitamins and nutrients, this partial list highlights a number of healthy choices that can be directly beneficial for back pain patients.

-|Calcium is essential for bone health and helps maintain the necessary level of bone mass throughout the lifespan and especially in old age.
-Adequate calcium intake is particularly important to help prevent development of osteoporosis, which results in weak and brittle bones in the spine that can results in painful vertebral fractures.||Calcium is found in dairy products such as yogurt, cheese and especially milk; dark green leafy vegetables such as spinach, broccoli and kale; tofu, peanuts, peas, black beans and baked beans; some types of fish (salmon and sardines); a variety of other foods such as sesame seeds, blackstrap molasses, corn tortillas, almonds and brown sugar.|
+Calcium has received much attention as the most prominent of bone minerals.
+It is essential for bone health and helps maintain the necessary level of bone mass throughout the lifespan, and especially in old age.
+Adequate calcium intake is particularly important to help prevent the development of osteoporosis, a disorder characterized by weak and brittle bones that can result in painful vertebral fractures in the spine.

 In This Article:

 Vitamin K2 acts as a director for bone minerals, properly distributing calcium out of the soft tissues and depositing it into bone.
 It is critical for healthy bone metabolism and is often deficient in the diet.

 The combination of vitamin K2 and calcium works to help bones in the spine and throughout the body stay strong and healthy.
 Vitamin K1 is the plant form of vitamin K, which is converted to vitamin K2 by healthy digestive bacteria.

 Vitamin K2 is found in healthy fats of meats, cheeses, egg yolks, and other dairy products, and K1 is found in green leafy vegetables such as spinach, kale, and broccoli.